The Pennsylvania Lottery maintains an Instagram, Facebook page and a Twitter feed.

 Social media users should be wary of any message coming from a Facebook page, website or other source that may be impersonating the Pennsylvania Lottery.

-In particular, beware of scammers masquerading as “Lottery agents” that may contact you to falsely state that you’ve won a prize, or asking for personal or financial information or instructing you to send money.
+In particular, beware of scammers masquerading as “Lottery agents” who may contact you to falsely state that you’ve won a prize, or asking for personal or financial information or instructing you to send money.

 To avoid being scammed, please remember the Pennsylvania Lottery will NEVER: